Best Car Shampoos: Protect Your Paint and Boost the Shine

 - It dries quickly in hotter climates,

-- May not include the wash mitt like the description indicates
+- May not include the wash mitt as the description indicates

 This shampoo cleans and conditions your vehicle with just one wash.
 It comes in a one-gallon bottle, and an ounce can be diluted with a gallon of water.